Great to have you here as I, Rush Limboy, your host and guiding light.

 Of course you would miss the best.

-That's I've a lot of people, I haven't heard anybody tell me they thought it was bad.
+A lot of people, I haven't heard anybody tell me they thought it was bad.

-Um but I think here's here's a uh question from Stephanopoulos.
+But here's a question from Stephanopoulos.

-That this is interesting.
+This is interesting.

-Should voters consider marital fidelity when making their choices for president.
+Should voters consider marital fidelity when making their choices for president?

 Right.

-Now, here's the guy who worked the bimbo eruptions war room for Bill Clinton.
+Now, here's the guy who worked the Bimbo Eruptions War Room for Bill Clinton.

 I did listen to some.